Oli4/eyeseg/README.md

 ### Build a docker image
-To build a docker image from the current code and export it to a archive run
+To build a docker image from the current code and export it to an archive run

 ```shell
 bash ./scripts/make_docker_image.sh